|Nutrition Facts (per serving)|

 Sangrita chasers add a tasty twist to the average shot of tequila.
-There are two common ways to make it: a traditional orange juice recipe popular in Mexico and an 'American' version that features tomato juice.
+There are two common ways to make it: a traditional orange juice recipe popular in Mexico and a version that features tomato juice.
 Either recipe can be as spicy as you want to make it.

 The Sangrita is fun and interactive and you can customize it to fit your own taste or whatever you have in stock at the moment.
 It's a two-part shooter, so you will first take a shot of your favorite tequila then quickly chase it with the savory or fruity mix of your choice.